Jayita11/SQLMastery_One-Stop_SQL_Interview_PrepHub/SQL Challenges/PrepVector_15-Day SQL Challenge/README.md

 - **Day**: The corresponding day of the challenge
 - **Challenge Title**: The title or description of the problem
-- **Table creation Script**: The table creation and data insert script
+- **Table Creation Script**: The table creation and data insert script
 - **Solution**: The SQL solution provided for the problem
 - **Difficulty Level**: Classified as *Easy*, *Medium*, or *Hard* based on complexity
 - **Database Used**: The database system used to solve the challenge (e.g., SQLite)